 Conclusion of the Heidenau K60 Scout review

-I had to go through 5,000 miles of road and dirt but it barely scratched my front K60s and left half usable tread life for my rear.
+After going through 5,000 miles of road and dirt it barely scratched the front K60s and left half usable tread life for the rear.
 The front still had 6mm and the rear almost 7.

-My basic judgement on the Heidenau K60 Scout is that for long rides, the Heidenau is the clear victor.
+The Heidenau K60 Scout is for long rides.
 The grip, although really great for a dual sport 50/50 tire, drops short of the Continental.
 Up until somebody makes a double substance dual-sport tire, these are choices and sacrifices we have to make.
-All in all, I think the Scout saves money and effort (if you ask a mechanic to put on the tires, that is) for long distance rides.
+All in all, the Scout saves money and effort (if you ask a mechanic to put on the tires, that is) for long distance rides.